Lucreciaaaa/artist-insight/README.md

 When designing the app, I focused on clarity and value rather than feature quantity.
 Charts exist, but the primary deliverable is insight.
 Displaying only five metrics per artist was a deliberate choice: enough information to be meaningful, yet concise enough to be digestible.

-Visually, the app embraces minimalism—white, gray, black—to let data stand out.
+Visually, the app embraces minimalism (white, gray, black) to let data stand out.
 Including the artist image adds a human touch, reminding users that these metrics reflect real creators.
 I consciously avoided over-engineering the frontend; a lightweight, component-driven architecture ensures maintainability and responsiveness without unnecessary complexity.

 ---